cogini/elixir-deploy-template/README.md

 ```shell
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```
-Set a pass phrase to protect access to your key, using `ssh-add` to remember it so you don't have to enter it every time.
+Set a pass phrase to protect access to your key.
+Modern Linux and macOS will remember your pass phrase so you don't have to enter it every time (see `ssh-add`).
 Add your `~/.ssh/id_rsa.pub` key to your GitHub account.

 The `inventory/group_vars/all/elixir-release.yml` file specifies the app settings: